 Happy 4th of July!
 With Independence Day right around the corner, everyone is either purchasing fireworks or scouting the best location to view a fireworks show around town.
-Every year you’ve seen pictures of fireworks that other people take and post online.
-Every year, you take many pictures that don’t do the fireworks justice, so you refuse to share your own images.
+You’ve seen pictures of fireworks that other people take and post online every year.
+You take many pictures that don’t do the fireworks justice every year, so you refuse to share your images.
 But this year is different because you have help!
 Keep reading for some tips and techniques on how to photograph fireworks.

 Estimated reading time: 6 minutes